joekrucz/RSID/README.md

 A modern web application for managing UK R&D Tax Credits applications, built with Ruby on Rails 8 and Svelte 5.

+> **⚠️ IMPORTANT: This is a UI/UX mockup codebase**
+> This application is designed for prototyping and user experience validation.
+> The codebase prioritizes rapid development and visual demonstration over production-ready architecture.
+> When building the real application, consider refactoring the large controllers and models into smaller, more focused components.

 ## 🚀 Features

 ### Core Functionality